-We met all 21 criteria for yearly progress.
+We met all 17 criteria for yearly progress.
 As a result, we succeeded at making AYP.
+Our school is also on the federal watchlist known as Program Improvement (PI).
+See the next page for background on this matter and an explanation of the consequences.